mitre/secure-coding-case-studies/c/msccs-heartbleed.md

 4. *Use a standard FLOSS license.* OpenSSL at the time used an odd one-off license.
 This non-standard licensing approach discouraged review since few people (or lawyers) want to analyze or deal with an odd unknown license.
 This lack of review likely contributed to failure to detect the vulnerability before release.
 Newer versions of OpenSSL use the Apache 2.0 license, a far more common license.

 The online lab exercise [oob1](https://best.openssf.org/labs/oob1.html), part of the online course [Developing Secure Software (LFD121)](https://training.linuxfoundation.org/training/developing-secure-software-lfd121/), provides hands-on experience in fixing the Heartbleed vulnerability.

+### Conclusion:

+The addition of checks to ensure the requested length did not exceed the data provided (as required), and ensuring that only the valid provided data was returned, eliminated the weakness Buffer Over-read (CWE-126).
+With the weakness resolved, requesters could no longer receive data they weren't authorized to receive, and the Heartbleed vulnerability CVE-2014-0160 was eliminated.

 ### References: